 In order to understand the performance of the tool, evaluation against an accepted standard should be made.
 The most appropriate standard for comparison may differ by intended use but commonly used standards are human performance in a similar task or other models (for example derived from logistic regression) with strong evidence-based or mandated standards of accuracy, sensitivity and specificity (for example for screening tools).
 Depending on the intended use case, the requirement for comparative performance may be more or less stringent (for example when used as a triage or screening tool, a different level of comparative performance may be acceptable compared to a tool used for diagnosis).

 Some limited comparative benchmarking of AI solutions has been performed in a single setting but may become more common as the number of available tools increases.
 In the future, if an AI tool has proven clinical efficacy and safety in a particular setting, it may be possible and appropriate to benchmark other newer tools against these to understand potential similarity of performance.
 However, this is currently not the case for any use cases, and benchmarking thus far has been used to understand comparative analytical performance.

+A designated FG-AI4H working group on Data and AI Solution Assessment Methods provides guidance on the methods, processes and software development for the analytical validation of health AIs.

 Clinical validation